What is Routing?

 Why did QuadNet create the Smart Group Server and how is it different from a STARnet Digital Server?

 We first started with a simple status page that showed groups and users, but there were problems.
 Inadequacies in both the StarNetServer code and the client code produced inaccurate information on the status page.
 As we studied the problem, we realized that as coded, the StarNetServer is quite inflexible and has nearly no interaction with the IRCDDB network it uses.
 The only information available to the IRCDDB network is a group's subscribing and unsubscribing callsigns and the administrative callsign it uses.
-Linking status was not available.
+You couldn't even accurately tell who was currently subscribed.
+Also, linking status was not available.

 It also has some annoying "features", like the fact that an initial subscription logon was retransmitted to others already logged in.
 That's not very courteous!
 In ham radio, it's always best to listen before you transmit.
 Linking works that way, why can't routing groups?
 Also, you can't route to StarNetServer groups if you using a mobile hot-spot.
 Many said this would NEVER work and at the time, many of the QuadNet admins believed this to be true.

 As it develops, some important differences are noticed.
-Smart Groups now interact with the QuadNet network, reporting exactly who is subscribed and its linking status.
-It even reports how long a user will remain subscribed if they are inactive.
+Smart Groups now interact with the QuadNet network in an intelligent way, reporting exactly who is subscribed and its linking status.
+It even reports how long a user will remain subscribed if they remain inactive.
 And this data is reliable and accurate on the ROUTING GROUPS page.
-So from a users point of view the big changes are: You can listen before you talk, you can see accurate status information of each Smart Group on the ROUTING GROUP page and now you can route to a Smart Group from a mobile hot-spot.
-More developments are on the way.
+So from a users point of view the big changes are: You can listen before you talk, you can see accurate status information of Quadnet sponsored Smart Group on the ROUTING GROUP page and now you can route to a Smart Group from a mobile hot-spot.
+Please note that the Smart Group Server code is open-source, so you can have and support your own.
+However you will need to develop your own dashboard for your server.

 There are other important changes to the Smart Group Server that delight us.
 These changes are not something a user will get excited about, but it will allow us great flexibility in building up a robust global routing network for all to use.
 Hopefully everyone will be happy about that.
 If you don't think this new routing server warrants a new name, that's okay, you can call it a "routing group" and leave it at that.